nikita-panacea/GenSeg-VS/README.md

 We verify the effectiveness of GenSeg with diffusion-based and VAE-based mask-to-image generative models by replacing the original Pix2Pix model by [BBDM](./BBDM) and [Soft-intro VAE](./Soft-intro_VAE).

+## Exploration on generating image-mask pairs simultaneously

+We explore the effectiveness of synthesizing image-mask pairs simultaneously with WGAN-GP.

 ## Citation
 If you find this project useful in your research, please consider citing:
 ```bash